APPLICATION & USEAGE GUIDELINES

 1 Gallon of Sun Frog Deck Sealer = 200 square feet Max.
 Example: 900 Square foot deck?
 Then 900/200 = 4.5 gallons

 ORDER A 5 GALLON PAIL, HAVE ENOUGH & SAVE MONEY!
 Leftovers?
 Do your planters!
-No?, For use next year, downsize in a smaller container if less than 25% is left in the can AND ALWAYS PUT THE LID ON TIGHT SO IT CAN'T "SUCK AIR"!
+No?, For use next year, downsize in a smaller container if less than 25% is left in the can AND ALWAYS PUT THE LID ON TIGHT SO IT CAN'T "SUCK AIR" and spoil in the can!